Combinatorial formulas for shifted dual stable Grothendieck polynomials: Bender--Knuth involutions for shifted bar tableaux

 or its conjugate, where the leftmost (respectively, topmost) affected box belongs to the diagonal.
-In either case, if such a swap is applied, it will be the \emph{last} swap in the computation of $\swap(T)$ that changes anything (i.e., any remaining swaps will fall into case (c) of Definition~\ref{def:swap}).
+In either case, if such a swap is applied, then it will be the \emph{last} swap in the computation of $\swap(T)$ that changes anything (i.e., any remaining swaps will fall into case (c) of Definition~\ref{def:swap}).
+Similarly, the only swaps in the final application of $\unswap$ that can change a diagonal box are moves that are the reverse of \eqref{slide} or its conjugate, and when such swaps are applied, they occur as the \emph{first} swap in the computation when $\unswap$ is applied to $\wtrev(\swap(T))$.
 We now consider exhaustively the possible changes that can occur at the diagonal.

-If $T$ contains a single diagonal box and it is filled with either $1'$ or $2$, then $\swap(T)$ also possesses a single diagonal box and the box is filled with $1'$ or $2$.
+First suppose $T$ contains a single diagonal box $(i,i)$, and assume that this box of $T$ is filled with $1'$ or $2$.
+Then $\swap(T)$ also possesses a single diagonal box filled with the same entry.
 In the sorted ShBT $\swap(T)$, this box belongs either to a one-row- or one-column-group, or to a two-row- or two-column-group that contains exactly one diagonal box.
 On groups of this type, the operation $\wtrev$ preserves the entry in the diagonal box with a unique exception, namely, if the diagonal box belongs to a one-row- or one-column-group whose entries are all equal (as in the last figure in \eqref{toggling-one-column-eq}).

-In the non-exceptional case, $\wtrev(\swap(T))$ has its unique diagonal box $(i, i)$ filled with the same value ($1'$ or $2$) at $T$ does, and so (applying $\unswap$) $\tauShBT(T)$ also has its diagonal box filled with the same value as $T$.
-In the exceptional case, assume without loss of generality (up to conjugation) that the diagonal box of $\swap(T)$ is filled with $2$ and belongs to a one-row-group in which all entries are $2$.
-It follows by the definition of the relation $\sim$ that either the box $(i - 1, i)$ directly below the diagonal does not belong to $T$, or it does belong to $T$ and $T$ has one of the following diagonal configurations:
+In the non-exceptional case, $\wtrev(\swap(T))$ has its unique diagonal box $(i, i)$ filled with the same value ($1'$ or $2$) as $T$.
+Applying $\unswap$ preserves this property since it only affects boxes containing $1$ and $2'$, so $\tauShBT(T)$ also has its diagonal box filled with the same value as $T$.

-In all of these cases, after applying $\wtrev$, the diagonal box will be filled with the value $1$, but the box $(i - 1, i)$ below it will either not be present or will be filled with $1'$; in either case, applying $\unswap$ cannot begin with a move of the form
+Assume we are in the exceptional case, so that the unique diagonal box $(i, i)$ of $\swap(T)$ is part of a one-row- or one-column-group whose entries are all equal.
+Without loss of generality (up to conjugation) we can assume that it is a one-row-group whose entries are all $2$, and so that the diagonal box in $\wtrev(\swap(T))$ is filled with $1$.
+Possibly the box $(i - 1, i)$ directly below the diagonal is empty (i.e., it does not belong to $T$).
+Then the very first step of the application of $\unswap$ cannot be a move of the form

-and therefore the resulting tableau $\tauShBT(T)$ still has unprimed diagonal entry.
-This completes the claim in the case of shapes with at most one diagonal box.
+and hence the resulting tableau $\tauShBT(T)$ still has unprimed diagonal entry.